 Net Loss Per Common Share - Basic loss per common share is computed by dividing the net loss available to common stockholders by the weighted average number of shares of common stock outstanding during the reporting period.
 For periods of net loss, diluted loss per share is calculated similarly to basic loss per share because the impact of all potential dilutive common shares is anti-dilutive.
-For the three months ended March 31, 2024 and 2023, the Company's potentially dilutive shares, which include outstanding common stock options, restricted stock units and warrants, have not been included in the computation of diluted net loss per share as the result would have been anti-dilutive.
+For the three and six months ended June 30, 2024 and 2023, the Company's potentially dilutive shares, which include outstanding common stock options, restricted stock units and warrants, have not been included in the computation of diluted net loss per share as the result would have been anti-dilutive.

+(in thousands) June 30, 2024 June 30, 2023

-(in thousands) March 31, 2024 March 31, 2023
+(in thousands) 2024 2023

-Stock Options 5,421 3,324
+Stock Options 5,420 3,418

-Restricted Stock Units 305 325
+Restricted Stock Units 305 330

-Warrants 1,439 1,443
+Warrants 9 1,445

-Total 7,165 5,092
+Total 5,734 5,193

-Recently Issued Accounting Pronouncements - In December 2023, FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, to enhance the transparency and decision usefulness of income tax disclosures.
+Recently Issued Accounting Pronouncements - In December 2023, The Financial Accounting Standards Board, "FASB" issued Accounting Standards Update "ASU" 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, to enhance the transparency and decision usefulness of income tax disclosures.
 The amendments in ASU 2023-09 provide improvements primarily related to the rate reconciliation and income taxes paid information included in income tax disclosures.
 The Company would be required to disclose additional information regarding reconciling items equal to or greater than five percent of the amount computed by multiplying pretax income (loss) by the applicable statutory tax rate.
 Similarly, the Company would be required to disclose income taxes paid (net of refunds received) equal to or greater than five percent of total income taxes paid (net of refunds received).
 The amendments in ASU 2023-09 are effective January 1, 2025, including interim periods.
 Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
 The Company will evaluate the impact of ASU 2023-09 on its financial statements.

 In November 2023, FASB issued ASU 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Segment Disclosures, which provides improvements to reportable segment disclosure requirements, primarily through enhanced disclosures around segment expenses.
 ASU 2023-07 requires the Company to disclose significant segment expenses that are regularly provided to the chief operating decision maker ("CODM") and included within each reported measure of segment profit or loss.
 ASU 2023-07 also requires that the Company disclose an amount for other segment items by reportable segment, a description of their composition and provide all annual disclosures about a reportable segment's profit or loss and assets pursuant to Topic 280 during interim periods.
 The Company must also disclose the CODM's title and position, as well as certain information around the measures used by the CODM and an explanation of how the CODM uses the reported measures in assessing segment performance and deciding how to allocate resources.
 For public entities with a single reportable segment, the entity must provide all the disclosures required pursuant to ASU 2023-07 and all existing segment disclosures under Topic 280.
 The amendments of ASU 2023-07 are effective for the Company for annual periods beginning January 1, 2024, and effective for interim periods beginning January 1, 2025.
-Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.
-The Company will evaluate the impact of ASU 2023-07 on its financial statements.
+The Company will adopt this standard, effective January 1, 2024, and report on it in the Company's Annual Report on Form 10-K for the year ended December 31, 2024.
+The Company will update all required disclosures pursuant to ASU 2023-07 at that time.